A 'cheap' VW Golf GTI that was 30,000km from a $5,200 engine job

 Why we insist on cold-starts on EA888 engines

-The timing-chain tensioner on early EA888 Gen3 engines (2014–2018 Golf GTI, Tiguan, Audi A3) is a known wear item.
-A failing tensioner gives a 2–5 second rattle on cold-start that disappears once oil pressure builds.
+Timing-chain tensioner wear is a long-running story across the EA888 family.
+The early generations had the worst of it; on later cars (including the Mk7 GTI's 2.0 TSI) the design was revised but high-mileage examples that have lived on 15,000km service intervals can still develop tensioner wear that announces itself as a 2–5 second cold-start rattle and disappears once oil pressure builds.
 Drive the car warm and you'll miss it every single time.
 We booked this inspection for 7am at the seller's address before the engine had run.

 What our inspector found